Skip to content

 For example, if my main address is nicole@mydomain.com and my alias is info@mydomain.com, anything sent to info@mydomain.com would show up in my nicole@mydomain.com email address.

-You can set up a filter to automatically move all messages sent to an alias to a specific folder or add a label to them, so you can more easily identify them in your main inbox.
-Here's what my inbox looks like, where I've set up a filter to mark emails sent to my info@ alias with the green Info label.
+In Gmail, you can set up a filter to automatically move all messages sent to an alias to a specific folder or add a label to them, so you can more easily identify them in your main inbox.

-There are plenty of reasons you might want to use an email alias.
+There are plenty of reasons you might want to use a Gmail alias.
 For example, maybe you want to use hello@mydomain.com as an easy-to-remember email for people who want to get in touch with you.
 Or jobs@mydomain.com for leads who want to apply to work for you, without revealing which member of the team is getting the application.

 Bottom line: a Gmail alias allows you to have multiple email addresses without paying extra.

-How to create a Google Workspace Gmail alias
+How to create a Gmail alias with a Google Workspace account

 1. Sign in to your Google Admin console with an administrator account.